ojeda/secure_clear/secure_clear.md

 ## Acknowledgements

-Thanks to Aaron Ballman, JF Bastien and Billy O'Neal for providing guidance about the WG14 and WG21 standardization processes.
+Thanks to Aaron Ballman, JF Bastien, David Keaton and Billy O'Neal for providing guidance about the WG14 and WG21 standardization processes.
+Thanks to Aaron Ballman, Peter Sewell, David Svoboda, Martin Uecker and others for their input on wording.
 Thanks to Ryan McDougall for presenting the paper at WG21 Kona 2019.
 Thanks to Graham Markall for his input regarding the SECURE project and the current state on compiler support for related features.
 Thanks to Martin Sebor for pointing out the SECURE project.
 Thanks to BSI for suggesting constraining the template to non-pointers.
+Thanks to Philipp Klaus Krause for raising the discussion in the OpenBSD list.
 Thanks to everyone else that joined all the different discussions.

 ## References